hwanggu-corgi/hwanggu-log/update.md

         - Corgi adding derivate code to `mq_backend`
 3. Corgi working on adding list of accomplishment to README.md

+4. Corgi back♥♥ from 띠에뚜띠 369 tutorial♥♥
+    - Corgi asked lots of questions to TA♥♥

 ### November 6th, 2020

 #### Assignment 2